OpenResearchInstitute/documents/Regulatory/FCC/README.md

 ## FCC Comments

-This folder contains comments filed with the United States Federal Communications Commission.
+This folder contains comments filed with agencies such as the United States Federal Communications Commission.